NETWAYS/icinga-installer/doc/02-Scenarios.md

 * server-db-mysql|server-db-pgsql: Install Server based on MySQL|PostgreSQL with IcingaDB as Backend.
 * server-ido-mysql|server-ido-pgsql: same but with the deprecated IDO Backend instead of IcingaDB.

-If your server should have connected workers, you've to configure those in `/etc/icinga-installer/custom-hiera.yaml`:
+If your server should have connected workers, you have to configure those in `/etc/icinga-installer/custom-hiera.yaml`:

 ```yaml
 icinga::server::workers: